 Is the train running?

 - Our train is running daily.
-We do ask that guests leave a free row in front and behind to maintain good social distancing
+We do ask that guests maintain good physical distancing while queuing for the train

 Is Blinky Bill Studio Adventure Show still running?